Scots Presbyterian Church, Dublin: History

-The church replaced an earlier Ebenezer Chapel which the second secession synod congregation had purchased on the corner of Hawkins Street and D'Olier Street, Dublin 2 in 1836 for £600.
+The church replaced an earlier Ebenezer Chapel (which was established in 1820 as an independent chapel) which the second secession synod congregation had purchased on the corner of Hawkins Street and D'Olier Street, Dublin 2 in 1836 for £600.

+The Scots Church and Ormond Quay Presbyterian church amalgamated in 1938, with the Ormond Quay congregation joining the Scots congregation.

 In 2003, the Ormond Quay and Scots Church voted to merge with the Clontarf Presbyterian Church, sanctioned by the General Assembly to create the Clontarf & Scots Presbyterian Church, and they moved to Clontarf, Dublin.

 Architecture

-The squat church was constructed in Irish granite with a prostyle tetrastyle pedimented portico with four fluted Doric columns on a stylobate supporting frieze with Greek script which have the words "ΜΟΝΩ ΣΟΦΩ ΘΕΩ ΣΩΤΗΡI ΗΜΩΝ ΔOΞH" (Romanized monō sophō Theō sōtēri hēmōn doxa), referring to a biblical passage from Romans 16:27 and translating roughly as "To only-wise God, be glory through [the] savior".
+The squat church was constructed in Irish granite with a prostyle tetrastyle pedimented portico with four fluted Doric columns on a stylobate supporting frieze with Greek script which have the words "ΜΟΝΩ ΣΟΦΩ ΘΕΩ ΣΩΤΗΡI ΗΜΩΝ ΔOΞA" (Romanized monō sophō Theō sōtēri hēmōn doxa), referring to a biblical passage from Jude 1:25 and translating roughly as "To only-wise God, be glory through [the] savior".
 Above this sits a modillioned pediment with acroteria situated at either end and at the apex.

 The majority of the external features remained intact until the 1980s with a Dublin City Council photo from 1968 detailing the external walls, chimneys and roof as they would have been when the building was first constructed.
 Following the fire, the majority of the building was demolished for safety reasons.
 The remaining facade and side walls now sit at the front of 2000s apartment development although many of the main features are still intact.

 The buildings risk status is currently listed as at 'moderate' by An Taisce and is currently listed on the Record of Protected Structures under RPS 7480.